alberand/Blog/content/nix-notes.md

 From time to time results of the `nix build .#` didn't have the latest inputs.
 This probably happens because use specified your input as a git branch and did some changes to the branch.
-But forgot to tell nix that the branch was changed:
+But forgot to tell nix that the branch was changed (with `nix flake update`):

 ```nix
 ...